yukpiz/purple-line/README.md

 purple-line
 ===========

+It a forked of the http://altrepo.eu/git/purple-line .
+Thank you for it.

 libpurple (Pidgin, Finch) protocol plugin for [LINE](http://line.me/).

 **Warning: Unfinished software!
 This plugin is still under development and many things are still unstable or unimplemented.**